 - A registered charity

 - A registered Canadian amateur athletic association

 - A registered journalism organization

 - A registered Canadian municipality

-The holder should seek independent tax-advice prior to designating a charitable organization as a beneficiary of their FHSA.
+You should seek independent tax-advice prior to designating a charitable organization as a beneficiary of their FHSA.

-All beneficiary designations are subject to the acceptance of the financial institution.
+All beneficiary designations are subject to legislation and acceptance of the financial institution.

 Borrowing Money to Purchase an FHSA